dromara/sureness/docs/README.md

 ## <font color="green">`Introduction`</font>

-> Sureness is a new, permission project which we learn from apache shiro and add some ideas to create it
+> Sureness is a new, permission project which we learn from apache shiro and add some ideas to create it.
-> Authentication for restful api, based on RBAC, Mainly focused on the protection of restful api
+> Authentication for restful api, based on RBAC, mainly focused on the protection of restful api.
-> No specific framework dependency(support springboot, quarkus, javalin, ktor and more)
+> No specific framework dependency(support springboot, quarkus, javalin, ktor and more).
-> Support dynamic modification of permissions
+> Support dynamic modification of permissions.
-> Support mainstream http container(servlet and jax-rs)
+> Support mainstream http container(servlet and jax-rs).
 > Supports JWT, Basic Auth, Digest Auth...
-Can extend custom supported authentication methods
+Can extend custom supported authentication methods.
-> High performance due dictionary matching tree
+> High performance due dictionary matching tree.
 > Good extension interface, demo and document.

 > The low configuration of sureness, easy to expand, and not coupled with other frameworks, enables developers to quickly and safely protect their projects in multiple scenarios.